kobotoolbox/docs/source/archiving_projects.md

-# Archiving and unarchiving your projects
+# Archiving and Unarchiving Projects

 **This article describes the purpose and process of archiving and unarchiving a project**